 This is how 2 referees rated Mark:

-Mark offers a discount of 50% on their first / introductory lesson!
+Mark offers a FREE first / introductory lesson!

 I am retired from my main career as an NHS Medical Physicist but continue to work in a number of part-time roles.
-These include lecturing at the University of Kent, marking GCSE and A level examinations in physics, and providing specialist advice to support the inspection of NHS hospitals
+These include lecturing at the University of Kent, marking A and O level examinations in physics, and inspecting hospitals as a specialist adviser to the Care Quality Commission.

 In the NHS, I worked at a number of London teaching hospitals before moving to East Kent.
 My specialist areas included medical imaging (particularly for breast cancer), ultrasound and radiation safety.
 In parallel I maintained and continue with a part-time academic teaching career, which I have always found both motivating and rewarding, at levels ranging from GCSE to M.Sc.
 I live in central Canterbury and am married with two adult children.
 My personal interests include playing classical guitar, studying the French language and, with my playing days behind me, watching football.